macadminsdotorg/codeofconduct/README.md

 # Welcome to the MacAdmins Slack Workspace

 ## Introduction
-This community is a complement to IRC channels, various MDM and package management user forums, Facebook groups, and the mailing lists.
-We seek to provide a safe, friendly community for Mac administrators, enthusiasts, and developers to interact with one another.
+The MacAdmins Slack Workspace is available as a means of collaboration for Apple device administrators, enthusiasts, and developers to interact with one another.
+It is meant to provide a safe, friendly community along side the already well established user forums, Facebook groups, and mailing lists to help facilitate more real-time collaboration when possible.

 We hope that you find the community to be enriching to your personal and professional lives, and above all else a place of camaraderie where our collective knowledge and differences are celebrated in a positive, welcoming environment.